MRI tests and epilepsy

-Magnetic resonance imaging (MRI) is a type of scan that can be used to check for any damage or problems in your brain that could cause seizures.
+An MRI scan is a type of test that can be used to see the structure of the brain and pick up any problems that could cause seizures.

-The MRI scan uses a strong magnetic field and radio waves to create pictures on a computer of tissues, organs and other structures inside your body.
-These pictures can show up any damage in your brain.
+The MRI scan uses a strong magnetic field and radio waves to create images (pictures) of tissues, organs and other structures inside your body.
+These pictures can show up problems with the structure, or damage, in your brain.

 • Your epilepsy has changed

-• You have one of the epilepsy types above and your seizures have not stopped with the recommended treatment
+• You have a type of epilepsy that usually responds to treatment and your seizures have not stopped

 • You are being considered for epilepsy surgery